nyaruka/goflow/docs/md/expressions.md

 ## today()

-Returns the current date in the current timezone, time is set to midnight in the environment timezone
+Returns the current date in the current timezone.

+The returned datetime has a time set to midnight in the current timezone.

 ```objectivec